smeisler/Meisler_Reading_FBA/README.md

 To cite:
 ---ADD CITATION HERE WHEN AVAILABLE---

 Code used in the Meisler and Gabrieli 202X paper on fixel based analyses relating to reading abilities.
 Please clone these folders to your BIDS code directory (you can delete the LICENSE and README files from there afterwards).
+For model and tract segmentation outputs that can be viewed with MRview, please visit https://osf.io/3ady4/.

 For this study, we began with already preprocessed T1w and DWI data from the HBN-POD2 release (Richie-Halford et al., 2022; *Scientific Data* (https://www.nature.com/articles/s41597-022-01695-7)).
 These data are hosted on AWS as `s3://fcp-indi/data/Projects/HBN/BIDS_curated/derivatives/qsiprep/`.